Kractero/issue-stats/README.md

 ## Known Issues

-Skipped 1665.
-1665 has too much going on for me to decide which choice goes to which effect.

 Please file an issue if you run into any bugs, because there will be bugs.

 The old version consisted of a lot of issues and required manual fixing due to some inconsistencies in ValentineZ's repo, which I forked and made corrections to.
 This fixed a vast majority and noted in `/val_z_error`, but can also be found in `old/`'s problem jsons.